 Similar to all California counties, San Diego County has experienced a decline in the juvenile arrest rate.
-Specifically, there was an 18 percent decrease in juvenile arrests from 2014 to 2015 and a 53 percent decrease from 2011 to 2015 (Burke, 2016).
-The San Diego County Probation Department has also seen a 52 percent decline in their juvenile population numbers from 2010 to 2015 (County of San Diego Probation Department Annual Report, 2015).
-Coupled with research that shows detention increases the likelihood of a youth returning to prison, the San Diego County Probation Department has made significant changes to reduce or divert youth from detention.
+Specifically, there was a 12 percent decrease in juvenile arrests from 2015 to 2016 and a 45 percent decrease from 2012 to 2016 (Burke, 2018).
+The San Diego County Probation Department has also seen a 62 percent decline in the number of youth on juvenile probation from 2010 to 2017 at the end of each year; from 4,633 as of 12/31/2010 to 1,741 as of 12/31/2017.
+Coupled with research that shows detention increases the likelihood of a youth returning to prison, the San Diego Probation Department has made significant changes to reduce or divert youth from detention.
 Additionally, the Probation Department has been committed to using JJCPA-YOBG funds to create a continuum of care and has had a long and extensive history of collaborating with partners and stakeholders in the community to increase the opportunity for youth to receive and access services in the communities they live in.

-With the research and programs focused more on prevention and diversion services than in the past, San Diego County utilized more programs based on best practices and evidence-based principles.
-For example, the CAT program (which is funded by JJCPA) represents a collaboration between the San Diego County Probation Department and various community-based organizations throughout the region.
+With the research and programs focused more on prevention and diversion services that in the past, San Diego County utilized more programs based on best practices and evidence-based principles.
+For example, the CAT program (which is funded by JJCPA) represents collaboration between the San Diego County Probation Department and various community-based organizations throughout the region.
 Prevention and low-level intervention services are provided in the CAT program addresses issues a youth may have.
-In FY 2014-2015, diversion services moved from the San Diego County Department of Health and Human Services to the Probation Department under the CAT program.
-This change allowed for the continuum of services for atrisk youth county-wide to be served under the same umbrella of family-based services.
-The focus on prevention is reflected in the numbers of youth served in the JJCPA funded programs in calendar year 2016.
-There were a total 3,364 participants; and of those youth, 2,441 were in the CAT/Diversion program.

 On the other end of the service continuum, the San Diego County Probation Department has seen a reduction in the numbers of higher risk juveniles served through the Youthful Offender Block Grant (YOBG) over the past five years.
 In FY 2011-2012 the number of youth booked totaled 2,971 youth.
-By FY 2016-2017, the number of youth booked into detention 1,620 youth, an overall reduction of more than 45% from FY 2011-2012.
-This may be due in part to services implemented within the last two to three years, such as trauma counseling, remedial education, and specific motivational programs, such as a running club, outdoor/garden therapy and group counseling funded by YOBG.
+By FY 2017-2018, the number of youth booked into detention 1,636 youth, an overall reduction of 45% from FY 2011-2012.
+This may be due in part to services implemented within the last two to four years, such as trauma counseling, remedial education, and specific motivational programs, such as running club, outdoor/garden therapy and group counseling funded by YOBG.